mburkley/tms9900-gcc/README.md

 * Removed all tms9900 specific passes in compiler (more portable)
 * Updated config.guess to detect arm64 architecture (for raspberry-pi 5)
 * Updated several .texi files (newer TEXinfo is stricter)
-* Renamed common to util and added Makefile
 * Updated patches to 1.31 for gcc and 1.11 for binutils
 * Added separate ARM64 and AMD64 architectures in debian package build